SAP-archive/Tracer/README.md

 ## Demo

-The [app](http://Demo) can export and load its state local file(the button in the tool bar right corner), so download the examples paly around and reload.
+The [app](http://Demo) can export and load its state local file(the button in the toolbar right corner), so download the examples paly around and reload.

 ## What in it for me?
-It simplify the logs so you can focus on what meter.
+It simplifies the logs so you can focus on what meter.
-Developer and support engineer can understand and solve problem faster.
+Developers and support engineers can understand and solve the problem faster.
-It can even used to document your flows.
+It can even be used to document your flows.

 ## Development server